-From Celtic events, to beer-related festivities, to film festivals, Canada’s Capital loves to celebrate Irish culture in honour of St. Patrick’s Day.
+From Celtic events, to beer-related festivities, to film festivals, Canada’s Capital loves to celebrate all things Irish in honour of St. Patrick’s Day.
 Soak up some Irish culture on and around St. Patrick’s Day at the following events and activities.
 Sláinte!

 Irish Night at the Canadian Tire Centre – February 24